 The spillway at the Martindale reservoir had been repaired.

-A 300,000 gallon tank was installed on Mountain Avenue, one of the highest points in the borough, maintains a constant pressure in the distribution system and suppplies the highest points.
+A 300,000 gallon tank was installed on Mountain Avenue, one of the highest points in the borough, to maintain a constant pressure in the distribution system and supply the highest points.

 The Martindale reservoir spillway had washed out entirely and a new spillway was built.

-The Council of the Borougho of Portage creaged the "Municipal Authority of the Borough of Portage" consisting of five board members to enter into negotiations for purchasing and operate the water works for the betterment of the town.
+The Council of the Borough of Portage created the "Municipal Authority of the Borough of Portage Water Department" consisting of five board members to enter into negotiations for purchasing and operate the water works for the betterment of the town.

 In time the Martindale reservoir spillway developed cracks in the concrete sides and underflow, and there was danger that the concrete sides would collapse and destroy the supply of water.
 The authority engaged the Pressure Concrete Company to make the repairs.